Implicit bias training: Implicit bias workshops

-Implicit bias workshops typically use a combination of strategies to reduce implicit bias.
-Devine, Forscher, Austin, and Cox (2012) created a workshop that uses five different techniques to combat bias; stereotype replacement, counterstereotype training, individualism, perspective taking, and increased opportunities for contact with minority races.
-In stereotype replacement, participants try to recognize their stereotypes, reflect on why they have those stereotypes, consider how they could avoid those stereotypes in the future, and come up with an unbiased response to replace their stereotypes.
-The counterstereotype training involves picturing examples of counterstereotypes.
-For example, if the counterstereotype is intelligence, participants are asked to picture an intelligent Black individual such as President Obama or a family friend.
-During the individualism portion of the workshop, participants receive specific information about members of a stereotyped group so they can remember each person as an individual rather than seeing the group as a singular unit.
-Perspective-taking involves imagining yourself as a member of a stereotyped group.
+Implicit bias workshops often employ a range of strategies designed to mitigate implicit biases.
+Devine, Forscher, Austin, and Cox (2012) have devised a workshop that incorporates five distinct techniques to address bias: stereotype replacement, counterstereotype training, individualism, perspective taking, and increased exposure to minority groups.

+Stereotype replacement involves participants recognizing their own stereotypes, reflecting on their origins, contemplating ways to avoid these stereotypes in the future, and formulating unbiased responses to replace them.
+Counterstereotype training prompts participants to envision counterstereotypical examples.
+For instance, if the counterstereotype relates to intelligence, participants might be encouraged to visualize intelligent individuals from a stereotyped group, such as President Obama or a personal acquaintance.

+Individualism involves participants receiving specific information about members of a stereotyped group so they can remember each person as an individual rather than seeing the group as a singular unit.

+Perspective-taking involves the participant imagining themselves as a member of a stereotyped group.

 Lastly, participants are provided with opportunities to have positive interactions with members of minority groups.
-Studies show that four and eight weeks after completing the workshop, and implicit bias (as measured by the IAT) was reduced.
-Moss-Racusin and colleagues (2016) created a 120-minute workshop called "Scientific Diversity" that was aimed at reducing gender bias.
-During the workshop, instructors present empirical evidence on implicit bias, encourage active group discussion, and help participants practice techniques for creating an accepting environment.
+Studies show that four and eight weeks after completing the workshop, implicit bias (as measured by the IAT) was reduced.

+In 2016, Moss-Racusin and colleagues created a 120-minute workshop called "Scientific Diversity" that was aimed at reducing gender bias.
+During the workshop, instructors presented empirical evidence on implicit bias, encouraged active group discussion, and helped participants practice techniques for creating an accepting environment.
 To assess bias, participants took pretest and posttest questionnaires.
 The posttest questionnaires revealed that participants experienced increased diversity awareness and decreased subtle gender bias.